 Right, Sean, but in a “natural situation” there isn’t the possibility of creating 200+ children from one unknown person.
-And as far as having a “really good reason” for limits and accurate record keeping, take a look at the Donor Sibling Registry Medical page, you’ll see a lot of “good reasons” why this industry needs some sort of regulation, including comprehensive medical and genetic testing, updating and sharing of medical information, accurate record keeping on the children born from any one donor, and limits of the number of children born from one donor.
-The long-term consequences of establishing a more responsible industry would only help donors, donor conceived people, and their families.
+And as far as having a “really good reason” for limits and accurate record-keeping, take a look at the Donor Sibling Registry Medical Issues page; you’ll see a lot of “good reasons” why this industry needs some sort of regulation, including comprehensive medical and genetic testing, updating and sharing of medical information, accurate record-keeping on the children born from any one donor, and limits of the number of children born from one donor.
+The long-term consequences of establishing a more responsible industry would only help donors, donor-conceived people, and their families.

-Instead of pointing people to situations that are unrelated to us, the donors, offspring and parents who have used donor sperm and eggs, why not be brave enough to address the actual issue — that there is no oversight and regulation in a high profit industry that has acted irresponsibility and without ethics.
-Mr. Tipton has addressed the issue of regulation by saying, “..we know any regulation of that is likely to impede access and increase the cost.”
-This is not about regulating “people’s reproductive choices”, or a matter of money, as no one is challenging a person’s right to reproduce.
+Instead of pointing people to situations that are unrelated to us — the donors, offspring, and parents who have used donor sperm and eggs — why not be brave enough to address the actual issue — that there is no oversight and regulation in a high-profit industry that has acted irresponsibility and without ethics.
+Mr. Tipton has addressed the issue of regulation by saying that “we know any regulation of that is likely to impede access and increase the cost.”
+This is not about regulating “people’s reproductive choices,” or a matter of money — no one is challenging a person’s right to reproduce.

 This is a different conversation, about the rights of the children this industry is helping to create.
-They should be able to know that there are limits on amount of half siblings they can have, as well as have access to medical information and to their own first degree genetic relatives.
+They should be able to know that there are limits on the number of half-siblings they can have, as well as have access to medical information and to their own first-degree genetic relatives.